SvenRosvall/AutoLdrSpotDetector/docs/Design.md

   passes the threshold of the LDR.
 * TimedStateDecider : Changes state of the LDR when the read value has stayed above/below the threshold for a given time period.
+* IntegrationStateDecider : Keeps a counter that is incremented by the difference between the LDR value and threshold.
+  When this counter reaches a limit the LDR state is changed.

 A state decider factory can be provided when a detector algorithm is created.
 If no such factory is provided the detector algorithm uses a default factory